Red Flowering Shrubs (With Pictures) – Identification and Planting Guide

 Red Bougainvillea Shrub

-Bougainvillea is a sprawling, perennial blooming shrub with masses of magenta, pink, or red flowers.
+The bougainvillea is a sprawling, perennial blooming shrub with masses of magenta, pink, or red flower-like bracts.
 Other identifying features of bougainvillea shrubs are heart-shaped leaves, thorny woody stems, and clusters of tiny flowers in the middle of bright red bracts.
 Bougainvillea shrubs can grow 15 to 40 ft.
 (4.5 – 12 m) wide or tall (if supported).

 Bougainvillea plants are easy to identify in a tropical landscape.
 The woody vines usually climb over walls or grow over trellises or arbors.
 You can train the sprawling woody vine to grow as a shrub.
 Red bougainvillea is ideal as a privacy hedge and pergola plant in a hot summer landscape.